decal/werdlists/README.md

 ```
 * * *

-Text files consisting of word lists, whitespace delimited row-based data, CSV
+Text files consisting mostly of word lists (whitespace delimited line-based
-(Comma Separated Values) and similar data collections that are useful in
+entries), CSV (Comma Separated Values), OOXML (Office Open XML) and similar
-manually crafting software test cases or developing an automated black-box
+data collections that are useful in manually crafting software test cases or
-fuzzer.
-In particular, the data contained within these mostly text files is
+developing an automated black-box fuzzer.
+In particular, the data contained
-intended for programmatic information security (i.e. "penetration") testing
+within these mostly text files is intended for programmatic information security
-purposes..
-For anyone already familiar with repositories like
+(i.e. "penetration") testing purposes..
+For anyone already familiar with
+repositories like
 [fuzzdb](https://github.com/fuzzdb-project/fuzzdb/ "The attack pattern dictionary") and
 [SecLists](https://github.com/danielmiessler/SecLists/ "The security tester's companion"),
 then `werdlists` is similar as it's a centralized attack strings resource--just